How to Turn Instant Rice Into a More Complete Korean Meal

 The easiest way to turn instant rice into a more complete Korean meal is:

-rice + one thing with substance + one thing that gives the bowl more life
+Instant rice + one thing with substance + one thing with contrast.

-• rice + fried egg + Jongga Canned Kimchi Sliced
+Rice + fried egg + Jongga Canned Kimchi Sliced for the easiest all-around bowl.

-• rice + Haitai Soybean Paste Stew With Snails
+Rice + Haitai Soybean Paste Stew With Snails for the warmest comfort meal.

-• rice + Gangwon Spicy Jjukumi Mandu Dumpling + soy sauce
+Rice + Gangwon Spicy Jjukumi Mandu Dumpling + soy sauce for a freezer-meets-pantry dinner.

-• rice + Bibigo Spicy Gochujang Chicken Patty + kimchi
+Rice + Bibigo Spicy Gochujang Chicken Patty + kimchi for the most filling bowl.

 Why instant rice feels incomplete so easily